MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 | Arm64 | X64 | \<Install location\>\VC\Tools\MSVC\\<version\>\bin\HostARM64\x64 |
 | Arm64 | X86 | \<Install location\>\VC\Tools\MSVC\\<version\>\bin\HostARM64\x86 |

-Many C++ libraries are already available on Arm64.
-Vcpkg also runs natively on Arm64, and while some dependent 3rd party tools may still run emulated, you can successfully build and consume 1700+ C++ libraries directly in your native Arm64 build environment.
+Many C++ libraries are already available on Arm64. `Vcpkg` also runs natively on Arm64, and while some dependent 3rd party tools may still run emulated, you can successfully build and consume 1700+ C++ libraries directly in your native Arm64 build environment.

-By installing the C++ Desktop Workload, you can load any desktop C++ projects and solutions using MSBuild, to try any of the editing, building, and debugging capabilities you're already familiar with in Visual Studio.
+By installing the C++ Desktop workload, you can load any desktop C++ projects and solutions using MSBuild, and then use the editing, building, and debugging capabilities you're already familiar with in Visual Studio.
-Other C++ Visual Studio workloads, for example, gaming and build systems, for example, CMake will be supported in subsequent updates.
+Other C++ Visual Studio workloads, for example, gaming and build systems, such as, CMake is supported in subsequent updates.

 ## Visual Studio versions before 17.4

-Visual Studio 2022 versions prior to 17.4 can run on ARM-powered devices via x64 emulation, though some features aren't supported on ARM.
+Visual Studio 2022 versions before 17.4 can run on ARM-powered devices via x64 emulation, though some features aren't supported on ARM.
 As such, we don't recommend running these versions of Visual Studio on devices that use ARM-based processors, and instead recommend remotely targeted ARM devices.

 See [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements) for supported operating systems, hardware, supported languages, and other requirements and guidance.